 Mary Meeker joined Kleiner Perkins Caufield & Byers in December 2010.
 She focuses on investments in the firm’s digital practice and helps lead KPCB’s Digital Growth Funds, targeting high-growth Internet companies that have achieved rapid adoption and scale.
-Mary serves on the boards of Square, Lending Club and DocuSign and has been actively involved in KPCB’s investments in Twitter, JD.com, SoundCloud, LegalZoom, Quirky, Spotify and Jawbone.
-She also previously led KPCB's investments in Waze (acquired by Google) and Groupon (NASDAQ: GRPN).
+Mary serves on the boards of Square, Lending Club and DocuSign and has been involved in KPCB’s investments in SoundCloud, LegalZoom, Spotify, Twitter, Instacart, NextDoor, Stance, slack, Bitstrips, Houzz, Affectiva, One Kings Lane, Trendyol and Jawbone.
+She also previously led KPCB’s investments in Waze (acquired by Google), JD.com (NASDAQ: JD), Groupon (NASDAQ: GRPN) and Facebook (NASDAQ: FB).

 From 1991 to 2010 she worked at Morgan Stanley and served as managing director and research analyst.
 Since beginning her career as a securities analyst in 1986, Mary has focused on discovering and understanding emerging technology trends, building relationships with visionary entrepreneurs and supporting category-defining companies during their critical phases of market adoption and growth.